bperezdearce/bperezdearce/README.md

 I’m always learning!
 Recently, I’ve been diving deeper into:

+- Nest.js to enhance my knowledge of Node.js backends.
-- Python Backend Development, focusing on Django.
+- Python backend development, with a focus on Django.
+- Astro and Vue.js as frontend frameworks.

 ---